Thermodynamic limit of Nekrasov partition function for 5-brane web with O5-plane

 \subsection{Seiberg-Witten 1-form and cycle integrals}

-In the following, we discuss the SW 1-form which is defined on the SW curve.
-Based on the interpretation that the SW curve is identified as the M5-brane configuration \cite{Witten:1997sc}, the SW 1-form is derived as \cite{Fayyazuddin:1997by, Henningson:1997hy, Mikhailov:1997jv}
+In the following, we discuss the Seiberg-Witten 1-form which is defined on the Seiberg-Witten curve.
+Based on the interpretation that the Seiberg-Witten curve is identified as the M5-brane configuration \cite{Witten:1997sc}, the Seiberg-Witten 1-form is derived as \cite{Fayyazuddin:1997by, Henningson:1997hy, Mikhailov:1997jv}

-Since the SW curve \eqref{eq:SW-start} can be understood as a double cover of the complex plane with the coordinate $w$, we introduce the 1-forms $\lambda_{SW}^+(w)$ and $\lambda_{SW}^-(w)$ defined on the complex plane (except on the branch cuts and on other singularities) so that they give the SW 1-form $\lambda_{SW}$ defined on the SW curve as a whole.
+Since the Seiberg-Witten curve \eqref{eq:SW-start} can be understood as a double cover of the complex plane with the coordinate $w$, we introduce the 1-forms $\lambda_{SW}^+(w)$ and $\lambda_{SW}^-(w)$ defined on the complex plane (except on the branch cuts and on other singularities) so that they give the Seiberg-Witten 1-form $\lambda_{SW}$ defined on the Seiberg-Witten curve as a whole.
 They are obtained by substituting the solution $t=t_{+}(w)$ and $t=t_{-}(w)$ to \eqref{eq:lSW}, respectively:

 Especially, at small $|w|$

 to be consistent with \eqref{eq:tpm}.